singleron-RD/CeleScope/docs/tools/target_metrics.md

 ## Arguments
-`--gene_list` Gene list file, one gene symbol per line.
+`--gene_list` Required.
+Gene list file, one gene symbol per line.
 Only results of these genes are reported.

 `--bam` Input bam file